Kent, Washington: History

-After the turn of the 20th century the area turned to dairy farming and was home to a Carnation condensed milk plant.
+After the turn of the 20th century, the area turned to dairy farming and was home to a Carnation condensed milk plant.
 Flooding from both the Green and the White Rivers was a constant problem.
 In 1906, flooding changed the course of the White River, which reduced the flood hazard by half.
-The Green River continued to present problems until the creation of the Howard A. Hanson Dam at Eagle Gorge in 1962.
+The Green River continued to present problems until the Howard A. Hanson Dam was built at Eagle Gorge in 1962.
 During and after the Great Depression, Kent was known as the "Lettuce Capital of the World".
-After WWII, Kent began to grow more rapidly.
-From 1953 to 1960 the city's size grew twelve-fold.
-In 1965 Boeing began building in Kent, followed a few years later by other aerospace and high-tech companies.
+After World War II, the city began to grow more rapidly.
+From 1953 to 1960, its size grew 12-fold.
+In 1965, Boeing began building in Kent, followed a few years later by other aerospace and high-technology companies.

 In keeping with the King County Annexation Initiative, which seeks to annex large urban unincorporated areas into city limits or incorporate new cities out of those areas, the Panther Lake area (known officially as the Kent Northeast Potential Annexation Area) was proposed for annexation to the city of Kent.
-The annexation was voted on by residents of the potential annexation area on November 3, 2009; the area was officially annexed July 1, 2010.
+The annexation was voted on by residents of the potential annexation area on November 3, 2009; the area was officially annexed on July 1, 2010.
 The city grew in area by approximately 5 sqmi and 24,000 residents.

 Geography

-Aerial view of Kent, looking west to east.
-All three main sections of the city are visible (West Hill, Valley and East Hill) with downtown near the center of the image.
+Aerial view of Kent, looking west to east: All three main sections of the city are visible (West Hill, Valley, and East Hill), with downtown Kent near the center of the image.

 Kent is located in southern King County and is part of Seattle's metropolitan area.
 The city is divided into three geographic sections: West Hill, the Kent Valley, and East Hill.
 Downtown Kent is located on the east side of the valley, about 16 miles from downtown Seattle and downtown Bellevue.
 Adjoining cities are Renton to the north, Covington to the east, Auburn to the south, Federal Way to the southwest, Des Moines to the west, SeaTac to the northwest, and Tukwila to the north.

-According to the United States Census Bureau, the city has a total area of 34.167 sqmi, of which 33.584 sqmi is land and 0.583 sqmi (1.71%) is water.
+According to the United States Census Bureau, the city has a total area of 34.167 sqmi, of which 0.583 sqmi (1.71%) is covered by water.

 Major waterways include the Green River, which flows north through Kent on its way to Puget Sound.
 The largest lake is Lake Meridian on the city's East Hill.
 Clark Lake and Lake Fenwick are both surrounded by city parks.
 Mount Rainier is a prominent geographical landmark to the southeast.